 This page contains general college and career planning information.
 It is only a small sampling of the information and resources available in the College and Career Center.
 Please take advantage of our extensive career/college library by visiting us!
 You may call to schedule an appointment or stop by and explore our resources.

 Click here to access: www.connection.naviance.com/homestead

-Create your College Pack, "Brag Sheet", "Mustang Résumé", and “Parent Questionnaire” (under About Me, Surveys to Take.
+If you are apply to Common Application Schools, create your College Pack, "Brag Sheet", "Mustang Résumé", and “Parent Questionnaire”, under About Me, Surveys to Take.